Reviews You Can Rely On

 Usability

-We gave this metric 15% of the total score of the Radix, which we scored based off features and ease of use.
 As you might expect from a mid-range offering, this model isn't loaded with all of the latest and greatest features and gadgets.
 It does, however, offer all of the basics required of a daily driver mountain bike helmet.
-The already-discussed Roc Loc harness, Mips rotational impact protection, and adjustable ear splitters make up the bulk of this helmet's feature package along with a light-duty adjustable visor.
+The already-discussed Roc Loc harness, MIPS rotational impact protection, and adjustable ear splitters comprise the bulk of this helmet's feature package, along with a light-duty adjustable visor.
 The visor isn't nearly as substantial as many modern mountain bike helmets, but it will help protect your face from light brush on overgrown trails and keep the sun out of your eyes when in the lowest position.
 Giro claims that it's possible to stow goggles on the front of the helmet with the visor in its highest position, but we tried it out and we wouldn't recommend it.

 Without many bells and whistles, the Radix didn't force us to wade through much marketing fluff to figure out what kind of value it really brings, and that's a big part of why we found it so charming.
-Simply put, it's a mountain bike helmet, and it does the job nicely.
+Simply put, it's a mountain bike helmet that does the job nicely.

 giro radix mips - a mips liner, adjustable strap splitters, and an adjustable visor...